nens/threedi-docs/source/d_settings_objects.rst

      - Decimal number
      - Yes
      - \-
-     - Global distance between calculation points for line elements.
-Is superseded in case this  is specified with the specific 1D objects.
+     - Distance between calculation points for line elements.
+This global value is superseded in case this  is specified with the specific 1D objects.
      - Extra options 1D
    * - Manhole storage area
      - manhole_storage_area
      - Decimal number
      - Only when using only 1D-flow without a specified DEM
      - m\ :sup:`2`
-     - Global manhole storage area.
-This is the surface area that each manhole is given when water reaches above the drain level.
+     - Manhole storage area.
+This global value is the surface area that each manhole is given when water reaches above the drain level.
 Must be left empty when using only 2D-flow.
      - Extra options 1D
    * - Maximum angle for 1D advection
      - max_angle_1d_advection